BorjaEscarraman/Solidworks-Insights/README.md

 **Workflow of interest...** \
 CAD - GD&T - FEA - CFD - Manufacturing

-Don't focus in learning the software, but the workflow above intuitively, the learning curve is guaranteed to accelerate...
+Don't focus in learning the software, but the workflow above intuitively.
+Do that, and the learning curve is guaranteed to accelerate...

 **Tools of interest...** \
 Solidworks and NX Siemens